CEED/Laghos/amr/README.md

                        AMR version

 ## Overview

-This directory contains the AMR version of the **Laghos** (LAGrangian High-Order Solver), which is provided as a reference implementation and is NOT the official benchmark version of the miniapp.
+This directory contains the automatic mesh refinement (AMR) version of **Laghos** (LAGrangian High-Order Solver), which is currently considered experimental and is NOT the official benchmark version of the miniapp.

 For more details about Laghos see the [README file](../README.md) in the top-level directory.